master3395/YOURLS-Upload-and-Shorten/README.md

 Bugs & Issues
 -------------
 No critical misbehaviour known, most issues are caused by configuration errors.
-Beware of scripts and plugins which validate URLs or intercept the data flow. ~~Namely the plugin "Check URL" can interfere with this plugin,~~ This issue has been fixed for basic setups, see [issue #11](https://github.com/fredl99/YOURLS-Upload-and-Shorten/issues/11).
+Beware of scripts and plugins which validate URLs or intercept the data flow. ~~Namely the plugin "Check URL" can interfere with this plugin,~~ (This issue has been fixed for basic setups, see [issue #11](https://github.com/fredl99/YOURLS-Upload-and-Shorten/issues/11).)
 However, there might still occur interferences with plugins which check target URLs or manipulate the database by themselves.
 So, when you notice a strange behaviour always think about this and if you report an issue please include a list of installed and activated plugins.

 Localization (l10n)
 --------------------
 This plugin supports **localization** (translations into your language).
 **For this to work you need at least YOURLS v1.7 from March 1, 2015**.
 It will basically work fine with earlier versions, except that translations won't work because of a minor bug in the YOURLS-code.
 Just upgrade to the latest YOURLS version and it will do.

-Per default it talks English.
-Translation files for German, Spanish and Simplified Chinese are included in the folder `l10n/`.
-Remember to define your locale in `user/config.php` like this:
+The default language is English.
+Translation files for French, German, Spanish and Simplified Chinese are included in the folder `l10n/`.
+To use this feature you just have to define your locale in `user/config.php` like this:
 `define( 'YOURLS_LANG', 'de_DE' );`
+(can be found within the standard YOURLS options there)

 Looking for translators
 -----------------------